timBrockman/superagent-demo/README.md

 # express + superagent + handlebars
 This is just created as a quick exercise to mess around with superagent and handlebars.

-todo: add some css and flesh out my hbs templates
+todo: add some rudimentary css and flesh out slightly nicer hbs templates (a little basic bootstrap)